Bull’s Blood Beet Highlights

 Bull’s Blood Beet microgreens have deep burgundy to green leaves with stunning red stems.
 Because of the gorgeous color and flavor, Bull’s Blood Beets are a staple microgreen.

 With their dark red shoots topped with lovely leaves, the tender microgreens are excellent in a salad because of their contrast in color and bitterness in flavor to other greens.

-The earthy mild beet flavor is also useful in eggs or soups.
+The earthy mild beet flavor is tasty in egg dishes or soups.